open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 The snippet below shows how to build a basic `MeterProvider`.
 This will create a provider with default configuration, and is not particularly useful.
-The subsequent sections shows how to build a more useful provider.
+The subsequent sections show how to build a more useful provider.

 ```csharp
 using OpenTelemetry;